akashthawait/todo-MERN/README.md

 # todo-MERN
 Simple ToDoApp List Using MERN Stack

+For now I have created a simple rest API without any authentication, but will later add authentication via middlewares

 Clone this App on your local machine

 Then go to backend folder and do npm install